 One technique astronomers use in their quest to discover planets around other stars (exoplanets) involves transits.
 If a star has a planet going around it and the orientation in space allows a transit, astronomers are able to detect it by examining small changes in the light intensity (during the transit).
 During the transit, a small amount of light will be blocked from our line of sight.
 When a regular pattern develops over time, it provides convincing evidence that the planet exists.
 Many planets beyond our solar system have already been detected using this technique (transit method).
 The actual numbers change almost on a weekly basis so I hesitate to give exact figures but the number is in the thousands.
 Click here for the latest data.

-The Kepler Telescope is a spacecraft that examines (simultaneously) over 100,000 stars in the constellation Cygnus (in an area about the size of the full moon).
-Kepler reached orbit in 2009 but was declared "dead" in 2013 but fixed by clever space engineers.
+The Kepler Telescope was a spacecraft that examined (simultaneously) over 100,000 stars in the constellation Cygnus (in an area about the size of the full moon).
+Kepler reached orbit in 2009 but was declared "dead" in 2013.
 The ultimate goal would be finding a planet going around a star in the "goldilocks zone" ... not too close .... not too far from the star it orbits.
 Can we find an "Earth twin" in our lifetime?
-Watch for the launch (scheduled for 2018) of the Transiting Exoplanet Survey Satellite (TESS).
+The Transiting Exoplanet Survey Satellite (TESS) has picking up where the Kepler telescope left off and discovering exoplanets galore.